klein0r/ugreen_leds_controller/README.md

-LED Controller for UGREEN's DX/DXP NAS Series
+LED Controller for UGREEN's DX/DXP/iDX NAS Series
 ==

-UGREEN's DX/DXP NAS Series covers 2 to 8 bay NAS devices with a built-in system based on OpenWRT called `UGOS` or Debian called `UGOS-Pro`.
+UGREEN's NAS series covers 2 to 8 bay NAS devices with a built-in system based on OpenWRT called `UGOS` or Debian called `UGOS-Pro`.
 Debian Linux or dedicated NAS operating systems and appliances are compatible with the hardware, but do not have drivers for the LED lights on the front panel to indicate power, network and hard drive activity.
 Instead, when using a 3rd party OS with e.g. DX 4600 Pro, only the power indicator light blinks, and the other LEDs are off by default.
-For the DXP series, all LEDs blink in rolling sequence when non-UGOS systems are running.
+For the DXP and iDX series, all LEDs blink in a rolling sequence when non-UGOS systems are running.

 This repository
  - Describes the control logic of UGOS for the LED lights on the device front